rtiwari6-stats/RMetropolisHastings/README.md

 Understanding the Metropolis-Hastings Algorithm.
 Siddhartha Chib and Edward Greenberg.
 The American Statistician , Nov., 1995, Vol. 49, No. 4 (Nov., 1995), pp. 327-335

+# Contributions

+Rohan Tiwari’s contributions include github setup, univariate implementation and tests in R and cpp, assistance with multivariate R and cpp, and setup github actions for code coverage and “R CMD Check”.

+Skylar Liu’s contributions include multivariate implementation and tests in R and cpp, and assistance to Rohan with the readme file.